larsyngvelundin/tic-tac-toe-react/README.md

-# tic-tac-toe
+# Tic Tac Toe in React
-Simple Tic Tac Toe game to practice using React
+Just a simple Tic Tac Toe game made to practice using React